jendave/roll-table-importer/README.md

 ## Features and Notes

+### WARNING

+* [Roll Table Importer](https://foundryvtt.com/packages/roll-table-importer) 2.0.x and above only run on [FoundryVTT v13](https://foundryvtt.com/releases/13.341).
+* [Roll Table Importer](https://foundryvtt.com/packages/roll-table-importer) 1.0.x and below only run on [FoundryVTT v12](https://foundryvtt.com/releases/12.343).
+* Roll tables created/edited on v12 are compatible with v13.
+* Roll tables created/edited on v13 *are not* compatible with v12.

 The `Roll Table Importer` module can create Foundry VTT roll tables from various kinds of text files.

 * Copy and paste data to be parsed (text, CSV, JSON).